irfankurtagic/irfankurtagic/README.md

 - 👋 Hi, my name is Irfan
-- 👀 I’m interested in fantasy, gaming, philosophy, Linux, Windows, and tech in general.
+- 👀 I’m interested in fantasy worlds, gaming, philosophy, Linux, Windows, and tech in general.
 - 🌱 I’m mainly updating questions for Harry Potter and Philosophy quizzes.
 - 📫 How to reach me | You can find me on Twitter @irfanthegrey 👋👍